hylang/hy/docs/syntax.rst

 by the reader, a new expression is created with the corresponding macro as the first element and the next parsed form as the second.
 No parentheses are required.
 Thus, since ``'`` is short for ``quote``, ``'FORM`` is read as ``(quote FORM)``.
+Whitespace is allowed, as in ``' FORM``.
 This is all resolved at the reader level, so the model that gets produced is the same whether you take your code with sugar or without.

 ========================== ================
 Macro                      Syntax